michael-conway/irods-ga4gh-dos/ga4gh-drs-service/compose/RUNNING.md

 ### Start iRODS

-### Start the REST and DRS docker containers
+### Start the REST and DRS and other docker containers

 ```
-docker-compose up
+docker-compose up -V
 ```

+### Interact with Swagger UI

+You can find the swagger UI at http://localhost:8080/ga4gh/drs/v1/swagger-ui.html

 ### Create some bundles with the console